 Source: "Experiment on the influence of interviewer presence and incentivizing on justice evaluations."
-Own calculations.
-DOI: 10.4119/UNIBI/SFB882.2012.2

-5.2.1 Measurement
+5.1 Measurement

-Preferences towards (in)equality were measured by the factorial survey design described above.
+Preferences towards (in)equality were measured by the factorial survey design described in Section 3.

 Priming for cooperation vs. competition: We induced two different mindsets: cooperation and competition.
 For this reason, we improved the scrambled sentence test we used in Study 1 by shortening it to 12 sentences and increasing the number of primed words.
-The 9 'cooperation' primes mostly resemble the words of the first priming condition in Study 1.
-The 9 'competition' primes were developed on the basis of recent literature (Kay and Ross 2003; Bargh et al. 2001; Bry et al. 2009).
+The 9 "cooperation" primes mostly resemble the words of the first priming condition in Study 1.
+The 9 "competition" primes were developed on the basis of recent literature (Bargh, et al., 2001; Bry, et al., 2009; Kay & Ross, 2003).
 Words such as "competition," "comparison," "arguing," "power," "assertion," "provocation," "winning," and "inconsiderate behavior" were used to induce a competitive mindset.
-To ensure the comparability of the two experimental conditions, the sentences only differed in the specific priming but not in the structure of the sentence itself.
-10
+To ensure the comparability of the two experimental conditions, the sentences only differed in the specific priming but not in the structure of the sentences themselves.